Antidepressant discontinuation syndrome: Signs and symptoms

-A 2009 Advisory Committee to the FDA found that online anecdotal reports of discontinuation syndrome related to duloxetine included severe symptoms and exceeded prevalence of both paroxetine and venlafaxine reports by over 250% (although acknowledged this may have been influenced by duloxetine being a much newer drug).
+A 2009 Advisory Committee to the U.S. Food and Drug Administration found that online anecdotal reports of discontinuation syndrome related to duloxetine included severe symptoms and exceeded prevalence of both paroxetine and venlafaxine reports by over 250% (although acknowledged this may have been influenced by duloxetine being a much newer drug).
 It also found that the safety information provided by the manufacturer not only neglected important information about managing discontinuation syndrome, but also explicitly advised against opening capsules, a practice required to gradually taper dosage.

 Duration

 Most cases of discontinuation syndrome may last between one and four weeks and resolve on their own.
 Occasionally symptoms can last up to one year.
 They typically resolve within a day of restoring the medication.
 Paroxetine and venlafaxine seem to be particularly difficult to discontinue, and prolonged withdrawal syndrome (post-acute-withdrawal syndrome, or PAWS) lasting over 18 months has been reported with paroxetine.

 Mechanism

 The underlying reason for its occurrence is unclear, though the syndrome appears similar to withdrawal from other psychotropic drugs such as benzodiazepines.
+For SSRIs, a tapered discontinuation results in less severe symptoms.
+There is also evidence that antidepressant discontinuation syndrome may be related to the biological half-life of both SSRIs and antidepressants in general.
+Antidepressants with a lower half-life, such as paroxetine, duloxetine, and venlafaxine, have been implicated in higher incidences of withdrawal symptoms and more severe withdrawal symptoms.
+With SSRIs, duration of treatment does not appear associated with the severity of withdrawal symptoms.

+One hypothesis is that after the antidepressant is discontinued, there is a temporary (but in some cases long-lasting) deficiency in the brain of one or more essential neurotransmitters that regulate mood, such as serotonin, dopamine, norepinephrine, and GABA (gamma-aminobutyric acid), and since neurotransmitters are an interrelated system, dysregulation of one affects the others.
+There may be a link between lower 5-hydroxytryptamine (5-HT, i.e. serotonin) receptor availability and symptoms of antidepressant discontinuation syndrome.

+Among antidepressants analyzed by Gastaldon et al. (2022), lofepramine, vortioxetine, mianserin, agomelatine, and esketamine are not associated with significantly disproportionate reporting of withdrawal syndrome.
+The authors could not rule out the possibility of notoriety bias and/or low sample size in causing this result.